-The existing building on the subject site comprises a single floor of commercial space and then two floors of flats.
+The existing building on the subject site comprises a single floor of commercial space and garages and then two floors of flats over the commercial use, stretching east along Napier Street.
 The building has no architectural merit or historic importance.
+There is an awning out to the property line on the north side of the café.